 According to the Merriam Webster dictionary, an antibiotic is “a substance produced by or a semisynthetic substance derived from a microorganism and able in dilute solution to inhibit or kill another microorganism.”
 What they don’t tell you, however, is that antibiotics not only kill the bad bacteria – they also kill the good.
 Does this mean you need to be avoiding antibiotics?

-Antibiotics are something you don’t want to abuse.
+No, but antibiotics are something you definitely don’t want to abuse.
 So many people come in and they are already on an antibiotic when they really don’t need to be.
 In my world, an antibiotic can make it more difficult to get a correct diagnosis.
 They make the patient feel better and we can’t find the problem.
 The infection then has to linger even longer, until it resurfaces and we can actually make the diagnosis.
 Other times, the patient is not in any pain but they may have what is called a sinus tract – which is your body’s natural antibiotic.

 For example, when we prescribe clindamycin for more serious infections, we ask our patients to also pick up Saccharomyces boulardii probiotic.